 Know who are your team members

-You do you work well + Reliability through your work + Consistency + Pleasant + Intelligent + Transparent = I trust you
+You do your work well + Reliability through your work + Consistency + Pleasant + Intelligent + Transparent = I trust you

 In my previous team, the definition of building trust from the head would suit mainly my fellow american and irish coworkers.
 Knowing this, when I was working with them, I was focusing foremost on delivering work and improving it.
-Only after a period of reliability and consistency in my work we could start talking about weekend activities, families and holidays planning.
+Only after a period of reliability and consistency in my work, we could start talking about weekend activities, families, and holiday planning.

 On the other side, if you hear a team member asking most of the time about your day, family, talking about her day, her family, regularly taking time for chit chat before diving into business matters then there is a good chance that person builds trust from the heart

-Building trust from the heart means building trust at an affective level.
+Building trust from the heart means building trust at an effective level.
 Trust arises from feelings.

 I know your life (emotional closeness) + empathy + laugh together + I see you at a personal level + I feel affection for you + I sense you feel the same = I trust you

-In my previous team, the definition of building trust from the heart would suit mainly my fellow indian, spanish coworkers and myself.
-Knowing this, when I was working with them, I was focusing first on creating a personal connection, asking about their life, their feelings on the project, sharing my life inputs and my own feelings.
-This has to be a two ways, otherwise it won’t work, and needless to say, you have to be true and to mean it.
+In my previous team, the definition of building trust from the heart would suit mainly my fellow Indian, and Spanish coworkers, and myself.
+Knowing this, when I was working with them, I was focusing first on creating a personal connection, asking about their life, and their feelings on the project, and sharing my life inputs and my feelings.
+This has to be two ways, otherwise, it won’t work, and needless to say, you have to be true and mean it.